elementary-Inc/blog/_posts/2024/2024-11-26-os-8-available-now.md

 </figcaption>
 </figure>

 On the lock screen, you'll now see a gear menu next to the password field that gives you the option of Classic or Secure sessions.
 If you select the Secure Session, elementary OS will use Wayland, a modern and secure method for apps to draw themselves and accept your input.
-In the Secure Session, apps will be more restricted and will require your consent for system features.
+In the Secure Session, apps will be more restricted and will require your consent for access to system features.
 When an app wants to listen in the background for your keystrokes, take a screenshot, record the screen, or even pick up the color from a single pixel, you will be asked first to make sure that it's okay.
 The Secure Session also comes with other modern features like support for Mixed DPI modes—A hotly requested feature for folks using a HiDPI notebook or tablet with a LoDPI external display—and improved support for multi-touch gestures on touch screens and tablets.
 You might also experience improved performance and smoothness, especially on low-powered hardware.

 <aside markdown="1">
 >OS 8 will use the Classic Session by default and apps will work and behave as they always have